 Her sister Mary, however was in stage one because the exposure was not as significant as Alice’s.
 She began treatment with surgery, followed by radiation and then chemotherapy (which is considered the only treatment for mesothelioma that has been proven to improve survival).

-away within 6 months and Mary pursued a claim on behalf of
+Alice passed away within 6 months and Mary pursued a claim on behalf of Alice’s estate.

 Alice’s attorney attempted to negotiate a settlement on behalf of her estate for $600,000 since Kailey and Co. knew of the asbestos and failed to inform anyone.
 The insurance company argued that by the time they knew, Alice was already well into stage four cancer.